 Kurt Vetter is an analyst for the CIA.

 He left that to his brother, Mike.
-Mike was an experience agent, working for the Agency for quite a few years in places he never talked about doing things he sometimes wanted to forget.
+Mike was an experienced agent, working for the Agency for quite a few years in places he never talked about doing things he sometimes wanted to forget.
 Mike was very good at his job, good enough that he could head to remote locations and risk his life for his country and then come home again to a wife and kids.

 Kurt, however, was with a family.
 He had had one but an ambulance racing to help others accidentally took the lives of his wife and daughter, leaving Vetter with painful memories and a wish to just get away.
 It was "away" in Peru trying to find himself that he got word of his older brother's death.